This Iced Lemon Bread is a must-try! Moist, citrusy, and soft with a pound-cake-like texture, thanks to yogurt in the batter!

 Instructions

-• COMBINE: Pour wet ingredients on top of the dry ingredients and mix until it forms a batter.
+• Pour wet ingredients on top of the dry ingredients and mix until it forms a batter.

-• BAKE: Pour and then smooth batter into prepared pan.
-Top with 2 tablespoons sugar (just sprinkle on top; don't press down).
-Bake for 60-75 minutes or until a toothpick inserted into the center comes out clean or with moist crumbs.
+• Pour and then smooth batter into prepared pan.
+Top with 2 tablespoons sugar (just sprinkle on top; don’t press down).
+Bake for 60–75 minutes or until a toothpick inserted into the center comes out clean or with moist crumbs.

 Recipe Notes

-Note 2: Lemonย zest: There is a lot of zest โ€” and itโ€™s all needed here--and no juice in the bread.
-We'll use lemon juice for the glaze.
-When zesting the lemon, avoid the white pith of the lemon โ€” this is very bitter.
-Using a microplane (like this one) zest only the very outside yellow part of the lemon for this recipe.
+Note 2: There is a lot of zest—and it’s all needed here—and no juice in the bread.
+You’ll use lemon juice for the glaze.
+When zesting the lemon, avoid the white pith of the lemon—it is very bitter.
+Using a zester (like this one), zest only the very outside yellow part of the lemon.

 Nutrition